fpelaezt/devops/AWS/aws-certifications/architect/15-Automation.md

 * Environment configuration
   * Collection of parameters and settings
   * After an update changes are applied automatically or a deletion and new deploy is created (depends on the type)
+  * For better security store credentials on S3 files
 * Environment Tier
   * web server tier: process web applications requests (HTTP)
   * worker tier: run background jobs